-Gdańsk Zoo, with the area of approximately 125 hectares (308 acres), is the largest zoological garden in Poland in term of space.
-It has become a home for animals originating from all the continents.
+Gdańsk Zoo, with the area of approximately 125 hectares (308 acres), is the largest zoological garden in Poland in terms of space.
+It has become home for animals originating from all the continents.

 Gdańsk Zoo is one of 24 zoological gardens in Poland.
 According to the Polish Nature Conservation Act, only animals born and raised outside of their natural environment, which do not have a chance to survive outside of a garden can be kept in zoos, or if it is necessary to protect the population or species, or for scientific purposes.

 Are you planning to visit Poland?
-In this article, you will find information about the Gdańsk Zoo: from interesting facts to opening hours, entry fee and more.
+In this article, you will find useful information about the Gdańsk Zoo: from interesting facts to opening hours, entry fee and more.
+Note: This is not a sponsored article, it includes purely my personal experience.
+All photos were taken by me.

 The zoo is located in Oliwa, a charming Gdansk’s district, in northern Poland.
 It is situated in a picturesque valley with many coastal beech and oak trees.